ekaakurniawan/hppNeuroDock/README.md

 #Molecular Docking Tool

-This tool follows closely AutoDock suite implementation.
+This tool follows closely AutoDock 4 implementation.
 The goal is to develop heterogenous parallel program to accelerate molecular docking.

 ##Python-OpenCL Implementation